 Solution Code: 1EIGJ

-This assignment falls under Nursing Assignment Help which was successfully solved by the assignment writing experts at My Assignment Services AU under assignment help service.
+This assignment falls under Nursing Assignment Help which was successfully solved by the assignment writing experts at My Assignment Services AU under assignment help through guided sessions service.

 In the 1940s the antibiotic era had begun with the use of an antibiotic.
 The first used antibiotic was penicillin.
 Subsequent development, discovery, and the clinical usage of other antibiotics ensured the effective interventions against the pathogens specifically bacteria.
 The pathogens consist of bacteria, viruses, fungi, protozoa, etc. Particularly, the bacteria are the single-celled organism, omnipresent, found outside and inside our bodies.
 The bacteria reside inside the human guts are not harmful to the individual called as inhabitant flora.
 Any misbalance occur in the number of the bacteria inside the body can make the only ill.
 However, the bacteria outside the body are also pathogens and responsible for the various disease.
 Antibiotics are the group of drugs also called antimicrobial drugs.
 The medicines which fight against the bacterial infection in both animals and human beings.
 The disease-causing bacteria now becoming the threat to the individual as this organism are no more killed by the antibiotics and threatens to remove antibiotics as effectual drugs for therapeutic use (Hryniewicz, 2011).
 “The end of the antibiotic era” is related to the antibiotic resistance develop against the antibiotic in the pathogen.
 This essay will evaluate the action of antibiotic against the bacteria.
 This would be followed by the undertaking discussion on the causes of antibiotic resistance develop by bacteria.
 This would be followed by the detailed discussion on the methods to avoid the development of resistance.